 1. Endow your dashingly handsome, tantalizingly sexy Hero with flaws that drive him to behave badly on occasion.
 For example, he may initially come across as arrogant, hostile, and dismissive toward his friends and even his Love Interest while putting on an act to impress his enemies or his superiors, or to hide his inner anxieties.
 If you strive to make him “too perfect”, no one will trust or believe you and they may decide to stop reading.

-4. The Antagonist may be experienced as a tyrant by the Hero, but is in reality is a mixture of positive and negative traits, giving him subtlety and nuance.
-The reader may find him/herself identifying with him for most of the story, not knowing whether to sympathize with him, mistrust him, or to despise him.
-One successful device is to show a subtle shift from Good to Evil over the course of the entire second half of the book – the Antagonist’s Character Arc, if you will.
-In any case, he should have his own perfectly rational reasons for turning corrupt and cruel and not simply be Evil for Evil’s sake.
+4. The Antagonist may be experienced as a tyrant by the Hero, but is, in reality, is a mixture of positive and negative traits, giving him subtlety and nuance.
+The reader may find him/herself identifying with him at first, not knowing whether to sympathize with him, mistrust him, or to despise him.
+Let him reveal himself (or herself) gradually, scene by scene.
+One successful device is to show a subtle shift from Good to Evil over the course of the entire second half of the book – the Antagonist’s Character Arc if you will.
+In any case, he should have his own perfectly rational reasons for his corruption and cruelty and not simply be Evil for Evil’s sake.

 5. Let your Heroine display vulnerability, fear, clinginess, jealousy, mistrust, anger, opinions and convictions no matter how wrong-headed, contrariness, self-doubt, yearning, affection, tenderness, wisdom, aloofness, even icy coldness if it moves the story forward.
 In other words, let her be a real woman with a wide range of emotional frequencies.
 Allow her to evolve into a fully 3-dimensional being, keeping The Hero guessing until the end.